 Central States Indemnity of Omaha has an A+ rating from A.M.
 Best.
 That makes it a standout among small Medicare supplement providers.

-Other reasons to consider Central States Indemnity of Omaha for Medigap plans:
+Other reasons Central States Indemnity of Omaha is a top company for Medigap plans:

 If you and your spouse — or someone else in your household — buys a Medigap plan from Cigna, you could earn a household premium discount of 7%.

-Other reasons to consider Cigna for Medicare supplement coverage:
+Other reasons to consider Cigna while shopping for MedSup coverage:

 Humana is licensed to sell Medigap policies in a whopping 45 states, plus Washington, D.C.

-Also, it sells eight different plans: A, B, C, F, G, K, L and N. It sells the high-deductible Plan F, too.
+Also, it sells eight different Medicare supplement plans: A, B, C, F, G, K, L and N. It sells the high-deductible Plan F, too.
 (Note: all plans aren’t available in all states.)

-Other reasons to look to Humana for Medigap coverage:
+Other reasons to look to Humana for a Medigap plan:

-Other reasons to consider Mutual of Omaha for Medicare supplement insurance:
+Other reasons Mutual of Omaha could be the best Medicare supplement insurance company for you:

 If you want options when it comes to accessing Medicare supplement agents, State Farm may be the company for you.
 Its agents can help you online, over the phone or even in person.
 That’s not something you can say about every insurer these days.